solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 validator repairs all blocks which could potentially have been optimistically confirmed.

-3. After repair is complete, the validator counts votes on each fork and computes local heaviest fork.
+3. After enough validators are in restart and repair is complete, the validator counts votes on each fork and computes local heaviest fork.

 4. A coordinator which is configured on everyone's command line sends out its heaviest fork to everyone.